-- The price of our common stock is volatile and may fluctuate substantially in the future. - Conservation measures and a negative shift in market perception towards the oil and natural gas industry could adversely affect our stock price. - Our directors and executive officers own a significant percentage of our equity, which could give them influence in transactions and other matters, and their interests could differ from other shareholders. - Our Board can authorize the issuance of preferred stock, which could diminish the rights of holders of our common stock and make a change of control of the Company more difficult even if it might benefit our shareholders.
+- The price of our common stock has fluctuated substantially and may fluctuate substantially in the future. - Conservation measures and a negative shift in market perception towards the oil and natural gas industry could adversely affect us. - Future sales and offerings of our common stock could depress the price of our common stock. - Our directors and executive officers own a significant percentage of our equity, which could give them influence in corporate transactions and other matters, and their interests could differ from other shareholders. - The issuance of preferred stock could diminish the rights of holders of our common stock.